apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-**bind**         --           Host name or IP address to bind to **port**         --           Port # to bind to max-line-length  512          Max line length per event body (in bytes) selector.type    replicating  replicating or multiplexing selector.*                    Depends on the selector.type value interceptors     --           Space separated list of interceptors
+**bind**         --           Host name or IP address to bind to **port**         --           Port # to bind to max-line-length  512          Max line length per event body (in bytes) ack-every-event  true         Respond with an "OK" for every event received selector.type    replicating  replicating or multiplexing selector.*                    Depends on the selector.type value interceptors     --           Space separated list of interceptors